Each year I have the chance of meeting new anglers while fishing the Northern Ontario Walleye Trail.

 KH: Some of my first fishing trips were with my family and close friends and relatives.
 My dad introduced me to fishing and the outdoors.

 Q: As a youth, where did you fish and for what?

-Q: What age did you start fishing?
+Q: At what age did you start fishing?

 Q: How did you get into walleye tournament fishing and why?